longalexander/jekyll-now/about.md

 Time with family and friends is very precious to me.
 I also enjoy regularly reading The Daily Mail, struggling through problem sets and code, grappling with difficult concepts, writing clearly and listening to the stories of people I meet.

-Please do get in touch, I’ve been told I’m friendly and I’m happy to help.
+Please do get in touch.
+I’ve been told I’m friendly and I’m happy to help.

 [alexanderlong@stanford.com](mailto:alexanderlong@stanford.edu)